 The occasional muscle aches and pains are normal, but when it begins interfering with your daily activities, affecting your sleep, or you need help completing everyday tasks, it’s time to explore the possibility of a long-term solution.

 “Everyone’s tolerance for pain is different.
-Some people may be able to live with pain longer than others, but when it becomes a distraction or affects your quality of life, that’s when it’s time to seek help,” says Jess Lonner, MD, an orthopedic surgeon at Bryn Mawr Hospital, part of Main Line Health.
+Some people may be able to live with pain longer than others, but when it becomes a distraction or affects your quality of life, that’s when it’s time to seek help,” says Jess Lonner, MD, an orthopaedic surgeon at Bryn Mawr Hospital, part of Main Line Health.